bhvieira/bhvieira.github.io/blog/2020/11/RidgeOLS.md

 $$\beta = yX^T(XX^T)^{-1}$$

-## The ridge regression problem statement
+## The Ridge Regression problem statement

 We obtained an estimator for the OLS coefficients.
 As all estimators, it has associated variance (the precision, the spread of the estimate's distribution) and bias (the accuracy, or the difference between the estimate and the true parameter).